 If a customer calls customer service, and the agent is able to quote the comment the customer posted on Twitter six months prior, it will definitely leave a lasting impression.
 It’s a great way to communicate that you are listening, that you care.
 It builds trust.

 Leaving a customer email, or a tweet, unanswered is one of the worst things that a business can do to a customer.
 The customer is sure to get offended if they send an email and it goes into blank space.
 It’s one of the easiest ways to lose even the most loyal of customers.

 In my last four years of talking to customers, I have always ensured that the last email on the thread is from me.
 It’s a great rule of thumb to live by.

 American Express does this well on Twitter, ensuring all customer concerns are answered in a timely manner with a friendly and personal response, signed by the employee who tweets.

-The reason behind false product information and exaggerated claims by service reps is - they are not well versed with your product’s functionality, and features.
+The reason behind false product information and exaggerated claims by service reps is they are not well versed in your product’s functionality, and features.
 It makes you look like an irresponsible business.
 It makes your customer lose trust.

 What you should do: Make your customer service team a part of your product sprints.
 Agents should be aware of, not only, the current features, but also the features that the company is building.

 It’s important that an agent can talk about a feature-in-the-making when a customer talks of an unmet need.